Doing Things Right at the First Time..In Software Engineering

 After repeated failures in an organization that does not learn, people can look for the next recipe and expect that this one is going to return more satisfactory, less problematic, cheaper results.

-Failure to learn, failure to apply scientific methods and failure to actually execute continuous improvement, as usual, remain as the elephant herd in the room.
+Failure to learn, failure to apply scientific methods and failure to actually execute continuous improvement, as usual, remain as the elephant in the room.

 What are the problems of this mindset ?